+Dale and Jeanie have been serving as missionaries in Colombia, South America for over 40 years.
 They left for language school and their first term on the field in the summer of 1973.
 From that date onward, they have concentrated their efforts in Colombia, South America.
 They began their missionary ministry in the remote jungle region of San Jose del Guaviare.
 The entrance of the drug traffickers and the guerrillas into the region led them to move to a small city located on the edge of the jungle/ prairie region of Colombia.
-From that location, they could minister to the church there in the city as well as the churches that wereÂ being established throughout this area.
+From that location, they could minister to the church there in the city as well as the churches that were being established throughout this area.
 Dale continued to travel back into the jungle as long as the security situation permitted.

-This had what at first appeared to be a very detrimental affect on the work.
+These were hard years for the work and for Dale and Jeanie as well.
+Many people fled the war and the region which resulted in a depopulation of the countryside.
+Many small villages in the area dwindled or even disappeared all together as people were forced to join the drug traffickers or flee for their lives.
+This at first appeared to be detrimental to the work.
 Many churches ceased to exist as the Christians abandoned the area and dispersed among Colombia’s refugee population in the big cities.
 As a result, the number of churches diminished during this time.
 Only continued growth in the city churches maintained a constant number of Christians.
-But after the initial trauma, many Christians began to contact Dale and ask for help in starting new churches where they were now located.
+Many Christians began to ask for help in starting new churches where they were now located.

 By the time the nineties rolled around, the solid foundations laid over the years began once again to pay significant dividends in church growth.
 The Colombian leaders themselves began to take the initiative in much of the evangelistic outreach as it was too dangerous for Dale to be out in many areas of the city and travel to the countryside was impossible.
 Yet the Colombian leaders were able to travel to and work in areas far too dangerous for the missionaries.
 As a result, Dale and Jeanie began to work more and more in the leadership training and literature production.

 As the new millennium arrived, the insecurity in Villavicencio dictated that the Meades move the base of their missionary work to the relative safety of a large city.
 The danger from the guerrillas in the jungle/prairie region had become extreme and the main church based in that area was both large and mature enough to carry on without missionaries.
 At the encouragement of the Colombian leaders, Dale and Jeanie moved to the capital city of Bogota.